We delve into the origin and history of Arabic, the official language of Qatar, which is spoken by millions across the world.

 The different Arabic dialects

 The first question any Arabic learner must ask is; which Arabic do I want to learn?
-There are three major categories: Koranic Arabic, Modern Standard Arabic (MSA), and Colloquial Arabic.
+There are three major categories: Quranic Arabic, Modern Standard Arabic (MSA), and Colloquial Arabic.

 Finally, Colloquial Arabic, or lah-ja, is the everyday language that people in particular countries will use.
 Unfortunately for language learners, the lah-ja of one country may be (and is likely) entirely different from that of another.
 In fact, someone from Qatar might well not understand the language of an Algerian – and they might decide to use fus-ha for clarity.